Topics

 People who are originally lean start athletics, soccer, etc., and if they eat three well-balanced meals every day, they are less likely to gain weight and maintain the same body shape over the years.

-In this case, the body's capability to absorb and store fat is actually lower than during exercise, but they end up feeling hungrier and intestinal starvation is more likely to be caused, resulting in an increase in one's base weight.
+(3) People tend to skip meals or eat less when they aren’t exercising or are only doing light physical work.
+In such cases, the body's regulatory function to absorb nutrients and store fat are weaker than during exercise, but in contrast, people end up feeling hungrier and intestinal starvation is more likely to be caused, resulting in an increase in one's set-point weight.